architect/arc.codes.next/src/docs/en/guides/tutorials/background-tasks.md

 ## @queues example

-`@queus` are very similar to `@events` because they also allow for asynchronous message processing. `@queues` will provision an AWS SQS queue and register a lambda function to handle messages that are sent to the queue.
+`@queues` are very similar to `@events` because they also allow for asynchronous message processing. `@queues` will provision an AWS SQS queue and register a lambda function to handle messages that are sent to the queue.
 There are notable differences between `@queues` and `@events`.
 While `@events` pushes messages to all of it's subscribers, `@queues` will poll for messages.
 Queues work on the first message in the queue before moving onto the next.
 Queues will also keep retrying until it is delivered for up to 4 days.

 Let's make an example message queue by starting with a fresh Architect project.